 While hospital leaders oversee all areas of the health system with attention to patient care and quality, MediRevv’s focus is on revenue cycle employees.
 This combined with our one-of-a-kind, employee-centric culture, led to significant engagement improvement.

 Six months after becoming MediRevvers, employees took the same survey they had taken during week 2 of their transition.
 This time, they answered how they felt about MediRevv’s workplace and culture, and the resulting employee engagement score climbed 38.9 points to 88.5%, surpassing MediRevv’s goal.

 What made the change?
 Visibility and demonstrated care of leadership, open and honest communication through storytelling, listening to employees, and ensuring employees have the resources and tools to do their work.
 Indeed, the improvement in the latter (resources/tools) is clear confirmation that the decision to move to a new EHR and patient accounting system was the right one.

-In less than a year, revenue cycle at Regional West has taken a swift, positive turn operationally and financially, giving the CFO visibility to next steps for his organization.
+In less than a year, revenue cycle at this regional health system has taken a swift, positive turn operationally and financially, giving the CFO visibility to next steps for his organization.
 Most striking, a 40% climb in employee engagement is evidence of revenue cycle staff taking hold of an opportunity to thrive in a reorganized, energized workplace culture.